Binghamton, New York: Utilities

 Electricity and natural gas service are supplied and distributed by New York State Electric and Gas.
 The city's only cable provider is Charter Spectrum, which also offers high-speed internet and digital phone.
 Verizon provides local telephone and internet service.
 Greenlight Networks offers fiber-optic internet.
 The City Department of Public Works handles garbage and recycling, and maintains city street lights.

 The city government maintains water and sewer services.
 Binghamton's primary source of potable water is the Susquehanna River, which is fed through a water treatment facility.
 Sewage is treated and released back into the Susquehanna downstream, at the Binghamton–Johnson City Joint Sewage Treatment Plant.
 The sewage plant was severely damaged by Tropical Storm Lee, and will require $90 million of repairs.

 Healthcare

-United Health Services (UHS) operates Binghamton General Hospital in the Southside and Wilson Medical Center in Johnson City, while Lourdes Hospital is run by Ascension Health out of St. Louis, MO.
+United Health Services (UHS) operates Binghamton General Hospital in the Southside and Wilson Medical Center in Johnson City, while the Guthrie Clinic operates Guthrie Lourdes Hospital on the West Side.
 The Dr. Garabed A. Fattal Community Free Clinic is run by Upstate Medical University, and offers services with the Broome County Health Department and United Health Services.

 The New York State Office of Mental Health operates the Greater Binghamton Health Center, which will become a regional center of excellence for children's behavior.